JingyiNiu/react-blog-project/README.md

 # React Blog Project
 This is a react project.
-It has home page and blog page.
-At home page, it shows cards with image and description.
-At blog page, it fetched data from jsonplaceholder(jsonplaceholder.typicode.com)
+It fetchs all posts from jsonplaceholder(jsonplaceholder.typicode.com) and it also could display post details when you click certain item.

 ## Create React App
 https://create-react-app.dev/docs/getting-started